MossyJossy/Phase-2-Project/README.md

 ## Conclusions
 Based off these regression analysis results, Metricon Homes should ensure the following to maximise the selling price of the houses they intend to construct:
-- **The houses should have high quality architectrual designs, with high calibre materials, finish and ammenities, to ensure the home is granted a high `grade` by the King County Council.** Evidently, people in the King County will pay more for a well built and well constructed home.
+- **The houses should have high quality architectural designs, with high calibre materials, finish and ammenities, to ensure the home is granted a high `grade` by the King County Council.** Evidently, people in the King County will pay more for a well built and well constructed home.
 - **The houses should be built with a basement.**  This is a very important note, as Australian homes are rarely built with a basement.
 However, it is obviously an extremely important factor when purchasing a house in the U.S. most likely due the common nature of Tornado weather systems.
 - **The houses should have a large square footage of living space.**